Jane Preshaw: Biography

-In about 1868 Preshaw and Alice left Melbourne for Hokitika, New Zealand, and settled in Reefton.
+In about 1868 Jane O'Brien and Alice left Melbourne for Hokitika, New Zealand, and later settled in Reefton.
 Preshaw worked as a nurse and midwife, becoming the first matron of Reefton Hospital in 1876.
-She married the hospital's chemist David Preshaw in 1879.
+She married the hospital's chemist David Ogilvy Preshaw in 1879.
 Together they were the first Master and Matron of the hospital.
 They ran the hospital together until 1901 after which Preshaw continued to work as a private midwife.

 She died in Reefton in 1926.